 - 1/2 cup coconut sugar or granulated white sugar

-- Pour the liquid into a shallow freezer-safe dish, cover, and place level in the freezer.
+- Pour the liquid into a shallow, freezer-safe dish, cover, and place on level surface in the freezer.

-- After 1 hour remove the watermelon mixture from the fridge and use a fork to scrap any ice that has formed.
-Replace the lid and return to the freezer.
+- After 1 hour, remove the watermelon mixture from the fridge, and use a fork to scrape any ice that has formed.
+Replace the lid, and return to the freezer.

-Super simple cold and icy treats are my favorite in the summer and you can’t be how easiest this is to make.
-I hope that you love it!
+Super simple, fruity, cold, and icy treats are my favorite in the summer, and you won’t believe how easy this watermelon granita is to make.